 Why do employers monitor employee web activity?

-43% of employers in the American Management Association report monitor the email activity of their employees.
-Email monitoring is typically done with automated tools that scan for keywords, though 40% of the employers in the report stated they use manual email monitoring methods.
+43% of employers in the AMA report monitor the email activity of their employees.
+Email monitoring is typically done with automated tools that scan for keywords, though 40% of the employers in the report stated they track email activity manually.

 Why do employers monitor employee emails?

-GPS and other forms of location tracking are a niche form of employee monitoring that is not as widely used as computer usage tracking.
-The use of location tracking is often reserved for roles where frequent travel is required.
+GPS and other forms of location tracking are often reserved for roles where frequent travel is required.
 Employers will often use location tracking on company-provided vehicles and mobile devices.

 Why do employers use GPS tracking?

 Video surveillance is commonly performed through closed-circuit television (CCTV) systems.
 These technologies are commonly used as security systems rather than for measuring productivity.
-It is common for companies that interact with the public to use video surveillance in locations where there are concerns surrounding the security of employees and theft of company assets.
+It is common for companies that interact with the public to use this form of employee monitoring in locations where there are concerns surrounding the security of employees and theft of company assets.

 Why do employers use video surveillance?

-Employee telephone monitoring is most often used to monitor the performance of phone-based customer support roles.
+Employee telephone monitoring (recording phone conversations) is most often used to monitor the performance of phone-based customer support roles.
 Calls are often recorded to investigate complaints, assist in employee training, and ensure that employees are adhering to the quality standards of the organization.

 Why do employers monitor telephone calls?

 Data loss prevention (DLP) software monitors employee computer activity to prevent data breaches.
-These software tools monitor, detect, and block actions that put sensitive data at risk.
+This software tools monitor, detect, and block actions that put sensitive information at risk.

-Screenshot monitoring software monitors employee computer activity by capturing screenshots of their desktops.
+Screenshot monitoring software is a type of employee monitoring software that monitors employee computer activity by capturing screenshots of their desktops.
 These tools will take screenshots at set intervals, when specific actions occur on the employee’s computer, or when an operator manually captures a screenshot.